-The State Revenue Office - its employees, contractors and agents - respects the privacy of all individuals whose information is entrusted to it.
-The State Revenue Office is committed to protecting and managing personal and health information fairly and lawfully.
-The State Revenue Office’s priority privacy initiatives include:
+The State Revenue Office — its employees, contractors and agents — respects the privacy of all individuals whose information is entrusted to it, and is committed to protecting and managing personal and health information fairly and lawfully, applying the following strategic approach:

-- Ensuring accountability for meeting privacy obligations throughout the State Revenue Office.
+- People excellence — ensuring that understanding of, and accountability for, meeting privacy obligations exists throughout the State Revenue Office.

-- Integrating privacy requirements into the design and implementation of the State Revenue Office’s products, systems and services.
+- Modern technology — integrating privacy requirements into the design and implementation of the State Revenue Office’s products, systems and services.

 By ‘personal information’ we mean ‘any information or an opinion (including information or an opinion forming part of a data base) that is recorded in any form, and whether true or not, about an individual whose identity is apparent, or can be reasonably ascertained, from the information or opinion.’